thumbnail image

 • For a complete list of my publications see my Google scholar profile or CV.

 Leland K. Werden, Nellie C. Sugii, Lauren Weisenberger, Matthew J. Keir, Gregory Koob, Rakan A. Zahawi.
 2020.
-Current Biology 243.
+Biological Conservation 243.

 Leland K. Werden, Pedro Alvarado J., Sebastian Zarges, Erick Calderón M., Erik M. Schilling, Milena Gutiérrez L., Jennifer S. Powers.
 2018.
 Journal of Applied Ecology 55 (2): 1019-1028.